 Adults new to learning online might be overwhelmed by the range of learning opportunities and content available to them in an app.
 Or, they do not understand what it is they might learn there.
 Creating a few print-based reference materials can help make learning content less abstract.

 The rich content is a wonderful bonus to having the four XPRIZE apps, and I thought that if I created a menu of lesson choices it could help the adult learners preparing for secondary credential assessments, (HiSet, in our state).
 I created postcards as handouts to help market what is underneath the hood of the apps and bring an awareness to the wealth of supplemental lessons that are a part of the Adult Literacy XPRIZE competition.
+You can access all of the postcards on the google drive link here.

 The postcards are designed with check boxes to be used over the summer in collaboration with classroom teachers as a tool for measuring distance learning hours.
 The postcards are also my way of marketing the apps for continued use by students and also to build/increase teacher/tutor awareness in our community of the free content that is available to supplement and enrich adult literacy.